KittehOrg/KittehIRCClientLib/docs/advanced/ecdsa.md

 The server will now send a 32 byte challenge (this matches the length of a SHA256 signature), encoded as base64.
-The client must **decode** the challenge (do not sign the base64 text representation directly) and sign it, using the user's private key.
+The client must **decode** the challenge (do not sign the base64 text representation directly) and sign it, using the account's private key.
 The signature should be stored.

 **Important:** Many signature APIs accept data and then perform a cryptographic hash function (e.g. SHA1 or SHA256) over the data and sign the message digest instead of the provided data.